 Distribution and Service Plan Fees.
-In accordance with Rule 12b-1 of the 1940 Act, the Fund has adopted a separate 12b-1 Plan for Service Class 2 shares.
-Service Class 2 pays Fidelity Distributors Company LLC (FDC), an affiliate of the investment adviser, a service fee.
-For the period, the service fee is based on an annual rate of .25% of Service Class 2's average net assets.
+In accordance with Rule 12b-1 of the 1940 Act, the Fund has adopted separate 12b-1 Plans for each Service Class of shares.
+Each Service Class pays Fidelity Distributors Company LLC (FDC), an affiliate of the investment adviser, a service fee.
+For the period, the service fee is based on an annual rate of .10% of Service Class' average net assets and .25% of Service Class 2's average net assets.

-For the period, total fees for Service Class 2, all of which was re-allowed to insurance companies for the distribution of shares and providing shareholder support services were \$153,763.
+For the period, total fees, all of which were re-allowed to insurance companies for the distribution of shares and providing shareholder support services, were as follows:

+Service Class \$ 12,888